sleepbysleep/CORDIC_trigonometric_hyperbolic_library/README.md

-# CORDIC_fixedpt
+# CORDIC_trigonometric_hyperbolic_library
-Fixed-point arithmetic c-library based on CORDIC
+Efficient c-library of trigonometric, and hyperbolic functions based on CORDIC algorithm